I have a confession to make - I am very happy and very content with my life. I wake most mornings feeling like I am the luckiest person in the world.

 Even when I went on holiday it would take me almost the whole week to feel even remotely like me and then I'd be back into my daily grind.

-I was operating so far away from my values and beliefs, away from my dreams, away from my true authentic witchy wise woman that I had lost myself and I felt like I was tumbling down the rabbit hole grabbing onto quick fixes to justify my life - beauty treatments, nice clothes, beautiful artwork, alcohol, food, etc - whatever would spark that dopamine hit before I went back to feeling dead inside.
+I was operating so far away from my values and beliefs, away from my dreams, away from my true authentic witchy wise woman that I had lost myself and I felt like I was tumbling down the rabbit hole grabbing onto quick fixes to justify my life - beauty treatments, nice clothes, beautiful artwork, alcohol, food, etc - whatever would spark that dopamine hit before I went back to feeling depleted both mentally, physically and spiritually.

 I kept thinking of ways to get out of it, but each wage rise, each promotion made me feel I had to stay.